joshuaballoch/joshuaballoch.github.io/_posts/2018-03-15-luck-in-life-still-misunderstood.md

 The paper [Talent vs Luck: the role of randomness in success and failure](https://arxiv.org/abs/1802.07068), by A. Pluchino.
 A. E. Biondo, and A. Rapisarda, has been receiving a lot of positive reception lately.

 Unfortunately, the public response has been far too weak in questioning this paper’s claims.
 The results of its model are discussed in persuasive but misleading ways.
-The authors do not sufficiently justify the model’s design and validity, and its results feel more a consequence of its design than a proof that similar factors govern career success.
+The authors do not sufficiently justify the model’s design and validity.
+Its results feel more a consequence of its design than a proof that similar factors govern career success.
 Overall this leaves the model feeling contrived, and a poor base from which to extract learnings on real world dynamics.

 To be clear, I care deeply about the issue of growing wealth inequality, and would love for research to be done that finds concrete evidence of how luck and privilege play a role in it.
 I’m all for finding ways we can adapt policy to help correct for non-meritocratic dynamics.